vioshyvo/team-supermoniveto/README.md

 Later we found out that tags are in hierarchical relations which explains why some tags are over-represented and we didn't use this information for our experiments.

+### Pre-processing

 First, we pre-processed the data, i.e. parsed xml-files, tokenized all texts, removed stop-words and punctuation, lowercased all words and replaced numbers with NUM tag which might have not been a good idea as GloVe (see below) has embeddings for most of the numbers.

 For the word embeddings we used the pre-trained [GloVe embeddings](https://nlp.stanford.edu/projects/glove/).
 Most of the modelling is done with 200 dimensional representations and the competition model training was done with 300 dimensional representations.
 For words which are not presented in Glove embedding set we initialised vectors of random numbers from normal distribution.

+We divided the data set into a training set consisting of 80% of the news items, and into the test set and the validation set, which was used to compute the validation loss after each iteration to check for the convergence, each consisting of 10% of the corpus (In Keras term validation set is used in a bit different meaning than normally; I think that normally by the validation set is meant a set that is not used in the model selection phase, and which you use to estimate the generalization error of your best model).
+We decided not to do any cross-validation, because training of the models was slow enough even without it.

+### Initial modeling attempts

-Some verification of the model was done with 20K random sample from the data, a bunch of experiments with CNN and several experiments with LSTM were performed on the whole data.
+Some verification of the model was done with 20K random sample from the data, which was split on the training set of 10K points and a test set of 10K points.
+A first thing we tried was a MLP with one hidden layer that was using a binary bag-of-words representation (on the file `text_project.ipynb`).
+This gave 79% F-score on the test set: this was a nice baseline for us to beat with more complicated models trained with the whole data set.

  Experiments with combination of CNN and LSTM were done on 20K sample from the data.

-10% of the data was used for validation and another 10% for testing.
-Cross-validation on the whole data was very time consuming as well as training LSTM models.
+### CNN

 During the testing, we quickly realized that CNN was showing much better f score than any other models.
 As it seemed that the CNN was the way to go we experimented a lot of different sets of hyperparameters by hand (batch size, number of epochs,